uviclibraries/ai-lit-reviews-intro/4-undermind.md

 ---

 # Undermind.ai
-## Two gentle reminders before you start:
+## Three gentle reminders before you start:
 <img src="images/undermind-logo.png" style="float:right;width:400px;" alt="Undermind.ai logo">

 - Undermind.ai is a research assistant that employs both AI and GenAI to help you find articles relevant to your research questions.
 It uses AI tools to find related articles and then uses GenAI to summarize the contents of resources. **As always with GenAI summaries, you can't depend on the summaries being 100% accurate all the time!** Please read the underlying articles before you quote or summarize information from an article.
 -  Undermind.ai is a useful tool, but please remember that it doesn ot have access to the whole universe of journal articles and peer-reviewed resources.
 The primary source of its training data sources is the [Semantic Scholar](https://www.semanticscholar.org/){:target="_blank"} database of articles, so you'll want to use other tools in conjunction with Undermind.ai so that you don't miss any important papers on your research topic that Undermind.ai does not have access to.
+-  You get 2 free searches ....
+Thenn...
+The free version of Undermind.ai only searches the abstracts of articles rather than the full text of articles, so ...

 If you have any questions or get stuck as you work through this in-class GenAI exercise, please ask the instructor for assistance.
 Have fun!